gregaspan/Observa/README.md

 - Observa Chat
 - Reports

 The categories contain a step-by-step guide that explains in detail what the user needs to do and what the conditions are for the action to be successful.
-The User Guide can be found here: [LINK TO PDF]
+The User Guide can be found here: https://gregaspan.notion.site/Observa-User-Guide-62795490cad849138f18ddbffb571da4?pvs=4

 ### Final Look of the App